Mediterranean meal plan for dinner

 • Lentil soup with a slice of whole grain bread

-• Stuffed bell peppers with quinoa and veggies
+• Stuffed bell peppers with brown rice and veggies

 At a Mediterranean dinner, a glass of red wine can complement the meal heartily.
 Water, of course, remains a staple.
 For a lighter option, consider a sparkling water with a twist of lemon or lime.
 Herbal tea can conclude the meal gently, aiding in digestion.

-For a Mediterranean dinner, think about a plate filled with vibrant vegetables, a portion of lean protein such as grilled fish or chicken, and a side of quinoa or farro.
+For dinners based on the Mediterranean diet, think about a plate filled with vibrant vegetables, a portion of lean protein such as grilled fish or chicken, and a side of quinoa or farro.
 Drizzle some olive oil over your vegetables and perhaps finish with a piece of fresh fruit for dessert.
 This meal balances macronutrients and is rich in fiber and healthy fats, making it both satisfying and heart-healthy.

 Day 1: Grilled Salmon with Vegetables